 Dentist in Highland, MI answers common questions about dental crowns

 - Can you put a crown on a decayed tooth?

 A crown is appropriate when a cavity is too large to support a composite filling.

 Your mouth is thoroughly numbed for the procedure, and inhaled nitrous oxide sedation is an option.

 Porcelain crowns are very durable.
 With good oral hygiene your restoration can last many years.

 - Does Dr. Seguin provide dental crown repair service?

 Dental crowns and bridges are just two of the treatments offered by Dr. Seguin.
 She provides a broad range of preventive, restorative, and cosmetic dental services for patients of all ages in the Hartland, White Lake, Milford, and Commerce Township area.
-Call (248) 845-4575 for an appointment at Milford Dental Care in Highland, MI.
+Call (248) 845-4575 for an appointment at Milford Dental in Highland, MI.